 Five Secrets about Buying Running Shoes

-There are plenty of fascinating facts about running shoes that you might not know.
+There are plenty of fascinating facts about running shoes and secrets to buying running shoes that you might not know.
 Working in a run specialty store, they are now common knowledge for me, but I thought I would share.

 For instance, there is a lifespan of a running shoe.
 Most running shoes last between 300- 500 miles, but minimalist shoes and racing flats last less time.
 Trail running shoes often last longer, and the cheapest running shoes are none and go barefoot running (I kid…somewhat).